 If you don’t have an IRA, here’s an updated list of brokers with no fee IRAs.
 Just pick the one that best fits your investment needs.
-If you need a little help deciding, I recommend TD Ameritrade (here’s why I use it) or find one with a promotion.
-You can have it set up and funded in minutes.

 Just remember to choose the correct tax year if you’re trying to beat the deadline.
 While you’re at it, why not set up automatic monthly deposits and avoid the last-minute rush next year.

 Unfortunately, not everyone can take advantage of IRAs.
 And don’t let your retirement plan through work keep you from taking advantage of one either.
 An IRA should be part of your retirement plan as long as you meet these requirements:

 - Compensation – wages, salary, commissions, self-employed income, alimony, non-taxable combat pay

 - Not Compensation – rental income, interest, dividends, profits from assets, pension or annuity income, deferred compensation

 Each IRA has different MAGI limitations: